-- The development is compatible with on-site and surrounding structures and uses and is an attractive addition to the City; - The development takes into consideration physical and environmental constraints; - The development complies with the intent of City development policies and regulations; and
+• The development is compatible with on-site and surrounding structures and uses and is an attractive addition to the City;

-• The development will be operated in a manner determined to be acceptable and compatible with surrounding development.
+- The development takes into consideration physical and environmental constraints; - The development complies with the intent of City development policies and regulations; and - The development will be operated in a manner determined to be acceptable and compatible with surrounding development.

-Staff has provided a more detailed analysis for the required Site Plan Review findings for approval in Attachment II.
+Staff has provided a more detailed analysis for the required Site Plan Review findings for approval within the Resolution (Attachment II).